 Lost and Found

 Please take time to look through our school Lost and Found.
 Our collection of items is growing rapidly.
 You may stop by the office to view.
-We will as well have these items displayed during Parent/Teacher Conferences.
+We will also have these items displayed during Parent/Teacher Conferences.

-Registration is still open for GIRLS ON THE RUN programs.
+Registration is now open for Girls on the Run!!!
 Girls on the Run is a transformational, physical activity based, positive youth development program for girls in 3rd-8th grade.
 We teach life skills through dynamic interactive lessons and running games.
 The program culminates with the girls being physically and emotionally prepared to complete a celebratory 5k running event.
 The goal of the program is to unleash confidence through accomplishment while establishing a lifetime appreciation of health and fitness.
-The program will run from March 12th until June 2nd.
-Practices will be held at St. Vincent on Mondays from 3:30-5:15.
+The program will run from March 11th until June 1st.
+Practices will be held at St Vincent on Tuesdays from 3:30-5:15.
 Please visit girlsontherunutah.org for more information and to register.

 Also, we are looking for volunteers to help with practice.
 Please contact Alli Gardner if you are interested at firstname.lastname@example.org.